 If you’re interested in joining the community to build a better SQL, here are ways to start:

-- Star this repo.
+- Star the repo.

 - Send a link to PRQL to a couple of people whose opinion you respect.

-- Subscribe to Issue #1 for updates.
+- Subscribe to new releases for updates.

 - Join our Discord.